Frequently Asked Questions

 In addition, the state has guidelines for numbers of polling places and we have the experience of 99 other counties to draw on.

-At meetings on this subject, people have given these reasons for opposing Voting Centers:
+Opponents have given these reasons for opposing Voting Centers:

 • People who can't figure out their Election Day polling place don't deserve to vote.